Edward L. Doheny: Big business and Teapot Dome scandal

 In the midst of the Teapot Dome scandal, Doheny gave Greystone Mansion (designed by Gordon B. Kaufmann after a design competition) to his son, Edward (Ned) L. Doheny Jr., and his wife Lucy Marceline Smith (the couple married on June 10, 1914).
 He built the 46000 sqft house in 1928, at a cost of $3,188,000, and sold the property and accompanying 400 acre ranch to his son for $10.

 When a second criminal trial for bribery began to loom for Doheny and Fall in 1929, the pressure on all parties reached a breaking point.
 The Dohenys tried to persuade Hugh Plunkett to be committed to a mental institute so that he could not then be made to testify against them.
 On February 16 an argument broke out at about 10pm between Ned and Plunkett, Ned shot Plunkett and then himself.
 There were rumors that the two were having an affair.
 The full story was never clear.
 The police were not called until three hours after the shots had been fired, despite several members of the family being at home and having heard the yelling.
 The Los Angeles authorities immediately blamed Plunkett in the murder-suicide.
 In addition to the indictment of Edward Doheny in the Teapot Dome scandal, both Doheny and Plunkett had been indicted in the alleged bribe of Albert Fall—as Ned (accompanied by Plunkett) had delivered the money.
 They had already gone through some trials.

 Raymond Chandler, a former oil man, included a thinly veiled account of this event in one chapter of his novel The High Window, presenting it as a bygone, hushed-up case.
 He had started work for the Dabney Oil Syndicate in 1922 as a bookkeeper and auditor, but was fired a decade later.

 Beset by shareholder lawsuits in the wake of Teapot Dome, and the death of Ned, Doheny became a recluse and invalid.
 When she realized her husband needed an undisturbed home away for a while after the Teapot Dome travails and Ned's death, Carrie Estelle asked architect Wallace Neff to design and build the Ferndale Ranch complex on their Ojai, California property.
 Hundreds of workers completed the 9000 sqft house in less than six weeks, including Neff's blueprints, by working day and night.

+Personal

+Doheny was an avid sailor and owned the steam yacht Casiana (named after his first major producing oil well in Mexico, the Casiana No. 7).